| Previous | Contents | Index |

 TLS_MODE (1 or 2)

-option is used to specify whether to use TLS.
+TheTLS_MODEoption is used to specify whether to use TLS.
 A value of 1 tells the directory channel to try to use TLS, but continue without it if TLS is not available.
 A value of 2 tells the directory channel to require TLS.
 The default is to not use TLS.CACERTFILE (file name)

 You may need to have the Certificate Authority (CA) certificate to be used by LDAP on your PMDF system.
-If so, by default the CA certificate should be placed in the filepmdf_table:ldap-cacert.pem
+If so, by default the CA certificate should be placed in the filepmdf_table:ldap-cacert.pem.
+Use theCACERTFILEoption if you wish to specify a different file name, for example if you need to use different CA certificates for different domains.

 An example directory